 To propagate the yucca, cut off one or more of the offsets near the base.

 Allow the cuttings to dry for several days before planting in the same soil type recommended for the mother plant.
-Use a cactus mix or a combination of regular potting soil with pumice.
+Use a cactus mix or a combination of regular potting mix with perlite or pumice added.

 Water the cuttings sparingly over the first weeks.
 Once the plants begin to root, start watering more frequently.
 Ensure the young plants get plenty of sunlight.